linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 15.05.2024 (announcement Web4)
+- 🧠 Dive into the future with us!
+Currently tinkering away on some mind-bending AI functionalities at Linkspreed. 💡 What AI capabilities do you hope to see from us?
+Share your thoughts! #AIInnovation #FutureTech #LinkspreedUpdates 🤖🔮

+### 15.05.2024 (announcement)
+- 🚀 Ready for a wild ride?
+We might be adding 2 new superheroes to our squad at Linkspreed! 💥 Who do you think they'll be?
+Drop your guesses below! #TeamExpansion #NewMembers #ExcitingTimes 🌟

+### 14.05.2024 (announcement Web4)
 - 🌐 Exciting times ahead!
 We're laser-focused on bringing Web4 to life with our upcoming major projects. 💡 Want to be part of the next big thing?
 Let's shape the future together! 🚀 #Web4 #Innovation #FutureProjects

-### 15.05.2024 (announcement)
+### 14.05.2024 (announcement)
 - 🚀 Join the journey!
 We're expanding our team at Linkspreed and looking for talented individuals ready to innovate and create magic! ✨ Interested?
 Drop us a message or tag someone who'd thrive with us! #TeamExpansion #JoinUs #Innovation

-### 15.05.2024 (announcement Oxygen)
+### 14.05.2024 (announcement Oxygen)
 - 🌬️ Breathe in the freshness of the ultimate oxygen experience with our latest v2 version! 💻 Download it for FREE today at oxygen.linkspreed.com and unlock a whole new world of possibilities! 🚀 #OxygenV2 #Tech #DownloadNow

-### 14.05.2024 (announcement Oxygen)
+### 13.05.2024 (announcement Oxygen)
 - 🎉 Thrilled to announce the launch of Oxygen Browser v2 on our website! 🚀 Experience faster speeds, enhanced security, and sleek design.
 Download the new version now and tell us your favorite feature! 💻✨ #OxygenBrowser #UpgradeNow

 ### 13.05.2024 (announcement Web4)